nikija/public/Distributor/Edge.md

 - `rooms` Type: `Array` - The list of guids of rooms to be displayed (see `rooms` option for more details)

 Sets new list of displayed room types, overwriting initial rooms option value.
 Currently loaded availability list is not affected.

+<a name="link"></a>
+## Distributor link

+Distributor widget can be also linked to your page by simple `<a>` link.
+In this mode, browser will open new tab with Distributor or will navigate to Distributor in current tab.
+In any case user will be redirected from your webpage to `https://mews.li` page.
+You can change redirection mode of a link by using `target='_blank'` parameter.

+### Example

+`<a href='https://mews.li/?id=f7109b0e-4b17-40ba-929e-c1859e8b4392/&language=cs-CZ' target='_blank'> Create new reservation! </a>`

+### Customization

+Customization of linked Distributor is limited compare to Embeded version.
+No javascript API calls can provided.
+You will also not be able to use Google Analytics nor Ecommerce tracking.

+All customizations are provided by URL parameters

+- `?id=aaaa-bbbb-cccc-dddd-eeeeeeee` - required parameter, where `aaaa-bbbb-cccc-dddd-eeeeeeee` is your hotel ID.
+- `&language=en-US` - optional parameter, language code for default selected language of localization.
+Supported values corresponds to codes of allowed languages for your hotel as set in Commander.
+Invalid value will fallback to default language of your hotel.